 This test involves visualizing the external ear canal and tympanic membrane (i.e. ear drum) with an otoscope.
 Your vet will be looking for signs of infection or inflammation such as discharge, redness, or changes in the appearance of the ear drum.

-This test may indicate if external or middle ear infections could be present but cannot evaluate all of the middle ear or any of the inner ear.
+The otoscopic exam is important because inner or middle ear infections (i.e. otitis in dogs) can also cause vestibular signs.
+But you should know that it cannot evaluate all of the middle ear or any of the inner ear.

 Ear cytology or culture

-If an ear infection is suspected, your vet may collect material from the ear and examine it under the microscope for bacteria or yeast.
-He or she may also send the material to a diagnostic lab for a culture and sensitivity test.
+If your vet suspects your dog could have an ear infection based on the otoscopic exam, he or she may collect material from the ear and examine it under the microscope for bacteria or yeast.
+Your vet may also send the material to a diagnostic lab for a culture and sensitivity test.

 This will identify the type of bacteria present and the best antibiotics for treatment.
 Sometimes your dog may be anesthetized so your vet can collect samples from the middle ear, which lies behind the eardrum.